-I find it absolutely wild that in the year 2019, I’m finding people in their late twenties on dating sites who have never had an STD test.
+I find it absolutely wild that in the year 2019, I’m finding people in their late twenties on dating sites who have never had an STI test.
 Most of these people are cis men who have been sexually active within the last year (if not more recently) and, as willing as I am to educate potential partners on sexual health, I feel like at our age this information is long overdue.
-For those who have yet to experience an STD test, here’s a crash course on what to expect.
+For those who have yet to experience an STI test, here’s a crash course on what to expect.

 How often should I get tested?